Prominent Florida Eye Doctor Faces 610 Years in Prison for Alleged Medicare Fraud

 The prosecution, however, insists that this case is about a doctor who lied to both his patients and the Medicare system for money.
 Not only did he lie about the diagnoses, but also, he falsified tests in order to “prove” to the patient that they did, in fact, need the prescribed treatment.
 He then charged Medicare for those tests as well.
 As a result, Melgen was bringing in a gross income of $72,000 annually.

-Melgen’s Florida federal crimes defense attorney, Matthew Menchel, countered that Melgen’s patients actually saw an improvement in their vision, thereby negating the prosecution’s assertion that the treatments were unnecessary.
+Melgen’s Florida federal crimes defense lawyer, Matthew Menchel, countered that Melgen’s patients actually saw an improvement in their vision, thereby negating the prosecution’s assertion that the treatments were unnecessary.

 Other doctors came to Melgen’s defense as well.
 While many claimed to not agree with his practices, they did admit that they understood what he was trying to do.
 Other eye doctors testified that they actually sent their most difficult cases to Melgen, as Melgen’s “cutting edge” treatments had a way of working medical wonders.
 Because of his success, many of Melgen’s patients loved him.